Controlling the Superconducting Transition by Rotation of an Inversion Symmetry-Breaking Axis

+represents the singlet amplitude, the equal-spin triplet amplitudes ($i=1,2$), and the opposite-spin triplet amplitude ($i=3$), respectively.
+The retarded anomalous Green's functions $F_{\sigma\sigma'}^r (X,x ,p_y ;\omega)$ are anomalous elements of the retarded Green's function in Nambu~$\otimes$~spin space.
+Odd (even) frequency refers to the symmetry of the Green's function under inversion of relative time, corresponding to $\omega$ changing (not changing) sign.

-where $f_0^{r} (x_1 ,x_2 ,p_y ;\omega)$ represents the singlet amplitude, and $f_i^{r} (x_1 ,x_2 ,p_y ;\omega)$, $i=1,2,3$, represents the spin-triplet amplitudes.
-Their parities under inversion of $x\equiv x_1 - x_2$ and $p_y$ determines the spatial symmetry of the singlet and triplet amplitudes.
-Although the $s$-wave and $d_{x^2 -y^2}$-wave triplets have the same parities along the $x$ and $y$ axis, we may prove the presence of the $s$-wave triplet by obtaining a nonzero result when integrating over all spatial coordinates.
+The analytical expressions obtained for the even- and odd-frequency singlet and triplet retarded anomalous Green's functions are given in the Supplemental Material.
+Their spatial symmetries are determined by their parities under inversion of $x$ and $p_y$.
+Although the $s$-wave and $d_{x^2 -y^2}$-wave triplets have the same parities along the $x$ and $y$ axis, the presence of the $s$-wave triplet is proven by a nonzero result when integrating over all spatial coordinates.

-\textit{Singlet and triplet amplitudes}.--- Applying the above method, we find that $s$- and $p_x$-wave singlets, and $p_y$- and $d_{xy}$-wave opposite-spin triplets are present in the 2D SOC/S system when $\vecn=\boldsymbol{x}$.
-There may also be $d_{x^2-y^2}$-wave singlets in the system.
+\textit{Singlet and triplet amplitudes}.--- For the 2D SOC/S structure with $\vecn=\boldsymbol{x}$, we find that $s$- and $p_x$-wave singlets, and $p_y$- and $d_{xy}$-wave opposite-spin triplets are present.
 At the first glance, it might seem strange that the odd-frequency $s$-wave triplet amplitude is zero, when it is nonzero for a 2D F/S structure with magnetization along the $z$ axis.
 Although the Hamiltonians of these systems are of a similar form, they allow for the existence of different triplet amplitudes.
-The crucial difference leading to a generation of $p_y$- and $d$-wave triplets in the SOC/S system rather than $s$- and $p_x$-wave triplets as in the F/S system, is the $k_y$ dependence of the Rashba term.
-As seen in the lengthy analytical expressions provided in the supplementary information, this is ultimately the reason for why the odd-frequency amplitude does not occur in the SOC/S case when $\vecn$ is oriented OOP.
+The crucial difference leading to a generation of $p_y$- and $d_{xy}$-wave triplets in the SOC/S system rather than $s$- and $p_x$-wave triplets as in the F/S system, is the momentum dependence of the Rashba term.

-We have also investigated a 2D SOC/S structure for an IP orientation $\vecn = \boldsymbol{z}$ numerically and find additional equal-spin triplets which have an odd-frequency symmetry.
-For a 3D SOC/S system with $\vecn$ OOP, the Rashba term depends on both $k_y$ and $k_z$.
-Similarly as in 2D, we expect this to allow for triplets that are odd under inversion of $k_y$ and $k_z$, and therefore cause of the absence of $s$-wave triplet amplitudes.
+We have also investigated a 2D SOC/S structure for an IP orientation $\vecn = \boldsymbol{z}$ numerically and find additional equal-spin triplets with an odd-frequency symmetry.
+For a 3D SOC/S system with $\vecn$ OOP, the Rashba term depends on the momentum both along the $y$ and $z$ axes.
+Similarly as in 2D, we expect this to allow for triplets that are odd under inversion of $p_y$ and $p_z$.
+This is ultimately the reason for the absence of $s$-wave triplets.